 Walks in Western Pacific

-15 Walks were held with 25,680 participants in 7 countries (Australia, Fiji, Malaysia, Taiwan, Thailand, Tonga, and Vietnam).
+15 Walks were held with 25,680 participants in 7 countries (Australia, China, Fiji, Malaysia, Thailand, Tonga, and Vietnam).
 The biggest Walk took place in Vietnam, where Vietnam Diabetes Educators Association organised 3 walks with 10,000 participants.

 If you organised a Walk, but still haven’t registered – or need to update your Walk registration - please contact Kristoffer Malmros Kretzmann.